Download the NL Notes for Contributors

 Northern Lights: Film and Media Studies Yearbook is published once a year and the publication has the form of a book-length anthology of articles related to a specific theme, but also with articles outside the theme.
 The editor is always open to receiving submissions.
 Articles should not exceed 8000 words, contain references and bibliography, and must include an abstract of no more than 150 words.

-Call for submissions to Northern Lights, Volume 16 - Themed Issue on:
+Call for submissions to Northern Lights, Volume 15 - Theme issue on:

-Topics of article proposals may include (but are not restricted to):
+Research topics may include but are not restricted to:

 The themes covered so far in the yearbook can be seen from the following list: